+400 Senior Seminar

-400. Senior Seminar Advanced investigation of a particular writer, work, problem, or theme in German literature and/or culture, with emphasis on independent research and seminar reports.
+Advanced investigation of a particular writer, work, problem, or theme in German literature and/or culture, with emphasis on independent research and seminar reports.

 Prerequisite: German major or permission of the instructor.

+Greek

+See Modern Greek

+See Classical Studies

+Health Studies

+CERTIFICATION

+Students should declare their intent to pursue the Health Studies Certificate to the Health Studies Coordinator and with the Registrar's Office by the beginning of their junior year.
+Students who successfully complete all of the requirements will be issued a Certificate in Health Studies which will be awarded upon graduation from the College and will be recorded on their transcript.

-The following courses are offered in Bremen:
+The certificate in Health Studies requires: